 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M1 II provides a higher video resolution than the G1X Mark III.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M1 II provides a higher video resolution than the G1X Mark III.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The E-M1 II and the G1X Mark III are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The adjacent table lists some of the other core features of the Olympus E-M1 II and Canon G1 X Mark III along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Olympus E-M1 II, the Canon G1 X Mark III, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.